Job - Why Things Go Wrong

 "...and has given it to a neighbor of yours who is better than you."
 Verse 28b

 That doesn't seem like a message from God, but someone who is bitter and angry.
-Mind you, that part of the word did come to pass, but why destabilise the man who would still be king for several decades?
+Mind you, that part of the word did come to pass, but why destabilise the man who would still be king for fifteen years?

 The enemy were using Samuel to sow some serious seeds of doubt and uncertainty in Saul.
-That doubt would later lead to strong feelings of fear, anger, hatred and murder.
+That doubt would later lead him into a massive downward spiral.

 Over the years several things about Samuel and his involvement with Saul have bothered me - as I prepared these points things suddenly seemed to fit into place.